integrated-inferences/CausalQueries/inst/tools/CONTRIBUTING.md

   - Use an informative title
   - Write a minimal working example that allow us to reproduce the bug you found
-  - If the bug you're reporting crashes your R session, please mention that in the tittle
+  - If the bug you're reporting crashes your R session, please mention that in the title

   ### Contributing code
   You have had a look at our [issues on GitHub](https://github.com/macartan/gbiqq/issues) and would like to solve one of them? or you would like to develop a feature?